OskarMunck/Thesis/README.md

 ![Sentiment](Images/sentiment_plot.png)

 Sentiment analysis over the episode descriptions reveal that the podcasts in general do not use extreme language.
 Most descriptions are quite neutral.
 This might stem from the fact that creators don't spend a lot of time on writing the episode description.
 Comparison with a sentiment analysis of the actual podcast transcripts might reveal other insights.

-## Data

-**Fields and explanations in metadata.tsv**
-- show_uri :  Spotify uri for the show. e.g. `spotify:show:7gozmLqbcbr6PScMjc0Zl4`
-- show_name :  Name of the show. e.g. Reply All
-- show_description : Description of the show. e.g. "'A podcast about the internet' that is actual…”
-- publisher : Publisher of the show. e.g. Gimlet
-- language : Language the show is in in BCP 47 format. e.g. [en]
-- rss_link: links of show rss feed. e.g. https://feeds.megaphone.fm/replyall
-- episode_uri : Spotify uri for the episode. e.g. `spotify:episode:4vYOibPeC270jJlnRoAVO6`
-- episode_name : Name of the episode. e.g. #109 Is Facebook Spying on You?
-- episode_description :	Description of the episode. e.g. “This year we’ve gotten one question more than …”
-- duration : duration of the episode in minutes. e.g. 31.680000
-- show_filename_prefix: Filename_prefix of the show. e.g. `show_7gozmLqbcbr6PScMjc0Zl4`
-- episode_filename_prefix: Filename_prefix of the episode. e.g. `4vYOibPeC270jJlnRoAVO6`